Southern trees bear strange fruit

-Ida B. Wells-Barnett was born into slavery on July 16, 1862 in Holly Springs Mississippi.
+Ida B. Wells-Barnett was born into slavery on July 16, 1862, in Holly Springs Mississippi.
 One year later under the Emancipation Proclamation of 1863 slaves were declared free.
-Ida B, her parents and her seven siblings could finally reach out and grab a hold of equality—but it wouldn’t be easy.
+Ida B, her parents, and her seven siblings could finally reach out and grab a hold of equality—but it wouldn’t be easy.

-Education was very important in the Wells family.
+Education was very important to the Wells family.
 Her father, James Wells, once a carpenter for his slave master, was now a founding member of Freedmen’s Aid Society that built Shaw University, a school for the newly-freed slaves.

 Ida was confident and held no fear in speaking her mind.

 Ida attended this school and was an excellent student and writer.
 Yellow fever hit Mississippi in 1878 and Ida, at sixteen year’s old, lost both parents and several siblings.
-On a schoolteacher’s salary she tried hard to keep her family together but was unable to manage it all.
+On a schoolteacher’s salary, she tried hard to keep her family together but was unable to manage it all.
 She eventually moved to Memphis to live with her aunt and helped raise her youngest sisters.

 Each day she rode the train to work.
 Before Rosa Parks refused to give up her sit which launched the Montgomery bus boycotts, Ida protested all on her own.
 She refused to sit in a smoking car when she had paid for a first class pass.